 Describe the organization of the content, style tone, structure and other specific requirements.

-✗ Pit: "write in detail" (no specific structure or requirements)
+Pit: “Detailed” (no specific structure and requirements)

 real-life example